 - Promoting tolerance, friendship and understanding of a range of religions and cultures through different aspects of our curriculum.
-This includes teaching in RE, citizenship and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas.
-For example, as part of teaching and learning in English, pupils will be introduced to literature from a range of cultures - Holding assemblies dealing with relevant issues.
-Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute - Working with our local community.
+This includes teaching in RE, RHE- Relationships and Health Education and through the teaching of the British Values during assemblies.
+This is also promoted through activities in other curriculum areas.
+For example, as part of teaching and learning in English, pupils will be introduced to literature from a range of cultures. - Holding assemblies dealing with relevant issues.
+Pupils will be encouraged to take a lead in such assemblies and we will also invite external speakers to contribute. - Working with our local community.
 This includes inviting leaders of local faith groups to speak at assemblies, and organising school trips and activities based around the local community - Encouraging and implementing initiatives to deal with tensions between different groups of pupils within the school.
-For example, our school council has representatives from different year groups and is formed of pupils from a range of backgrounds.
+For example, our Junior Leadership Team (school council) has representatives from different year groups and is formed of pupils from a range of backgrounds.
 All pupils are encouraged to participate in the school's activities, such as sports clubs.
-We also work with parents to promote knowledge and understanding of different cultures - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach
+We also work with parents to promote knowledge and understanding of different cultures. - We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.